ameisner/lsst_decam_recipe/README.md

 root WARN: This task does not support multiprocessing; using one process
 ```

+This warning is issued both when ingesting FITS and CSV input catalog files.

 Now we will use these reference catalogs to run DECam CCD calibration.
 Return to the `$DATA` directory, and make a symlink called `DATA/ref_cats/my_ps1_catalog` that points to `$REF/my_ref_repo/ref_cats/my_ps1_catalog`.

 Now we need a configuration override file to make the calibration pipeline actually use our `my_ps1_catalog` reference catalogs.
 In this case we name this file `processCcd-overrides-my_ps1.py`, and its contents are: